- Ph.D., University of Massachusetts-Amherst, 2013

 - Water Policy and Economics

 Zirogiannis holds a Ph.D. and M.S. in Resource Economics from the University of Massachusetts Amherst.
-He is a member of the Agricultural and Applied Economics Association and the American Statistical Association.
+He is a member of the Agricultural and Applied Economics Association and the Association of Environmental and Resource Economics.